savelee/dialogflow-cookbook-examples/custom-integration-web-cx/README.md

 ## RUN LOCALLY

-1. Download the service account on your device, which has access to your CX project.
+1. Download the service account key on your machine, which has access to your project: You can do this from the GCP console: IAM & Admin > Service Accounts.
+Take the account with the Dialogflow Integrations role, and create a JSON key.
+Store this somewhere save on your machine.

+    In your terminal run:
+    export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/JSONkey

+    For more info see https://cloud.google.com/docs/authentication/getting-started

 1. Import the Demo Agent, by creating a new CX agent, and import the *cx-demo. json* file (from the agent create screen)

-1. https://cloud.google.com/docs/authentication/getting-started - get the service account.

 1. `gcloud services enable dialogflow.googleapis.com`